-Page
+1 agc

 PROSPECTUS SUMMARY 1

 FEES AND EXPENSES 10

 SELECTED CONSOLIDATED FINANCIAL DATA 13

 RATIO OF EARNINGS TO FIXED CHARGES 15

 RISK FACTORS 16

 SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS 47

 USE OF PROCEEDS 48

 PRICE RANGE OF COMMON STOCK AND DISTRIBUTIONS 49

 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS 50

-·
+THE COMPANY 72

-THE COMPANY SENIOR SECURITIES 72
+SENIOR SECURITIES 82

-SENIOR SECURITIES PORTFOLIO COMPANIES 82 83
+PORTFOLIO COMPANIES 83

-MANAGEMENT 89
+MANAGEMENT .
+89

 PORTFOLIO MANAGEMENT 103

 MANAGEMENT AND OTHER AGREEMENTS 105

 RELATED-PARTY TRANSACTIONS AND CERTAIN RELATIONSHIPS 113

 CONTROL PERSONS AND PRINCIPAL STOCKHOLDERS 116

 DETERMINATION OF NET ASSET VALUE 117

 DISTRIBUTION REINVESTMENT PLAN 120

 DESCRIPTION OF OUR CAPITAL STOCK 122

 DESCRIPTION OF OUR PREFERRED STOCK 125

 DESCRIPTION OF OUR SUBSCRIPTION RIGHTS 126

 DESCRIPTION OF OUR WARRANTS 128

 DESCRIPTION OF OUR DEBT SECURITIES 130

 REGULATION 142

 MATERIAL FEDERAL INCOME TAX CONSIDERATIONS 149

 PLAN OF DISTRIBUTION 157

 CUSTODIAN, TRANSFER AND DISTRIBUTION PAYING AGENT AND REGISTRAR 159

 BROKERAGE ALLOCATION AND OTHER PRACTICES 159

 LEGAL MATTERS 159

 INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 159

 CHANGE IN INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 159

 AVAILABLE INFORMATION 160

 INDEX TO FINANCIAL STATEMENTS F-1

 You should rely only on the information contained in this prospectus and any prospectus supplement to this prospectus.
 We have not authorized any dealer, salesperson or other person to provide you with different information or to make representations as to matters not stated in this prospectus or any accompanying prospectus supplement.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 This prospectus and any such supplement do not constitute an offer to sell, or a solicitation of an offer to buy, any securities by any person in any jurisdiction where it is unlawful for that person to make such an offer or solicitation or to any person in any jurisdiction to whom it is unlawful to make such an offer or solicitation.
-The information in this prospectus and any such supplement or the sale of any securities imply that the information in this prospectus is accurate as of any later date or that the affairs of OFS Capital Corporation have not changed since such date.
+The information in this prospectus and any such supplement is accurate only as of its date, and under no circumstances should the delivery of this prospectus and any such supplement or the sale of any securities imply that the information in this prospectus is accurate as of any later date or that the affairs of OFS Capital Corporation have not changed since such date.
 This prospectus and any accompanying prospectus supplement will be updated to reflect material changes.